Rahway Valley Railroad: Delaware Otsego ownership

 In early 1986, during the break out of the liability insurance crisis, the Rahway Valley discovered that their liability insurance policies had been cancelled, and the railroad was unable to afford any insurance coverage.
 The owners quickly opted to contract an experienced company to operate the RV, and in March 1986, they contracted the Delaware Otsego Corporation (DO), which assumed control of the railroad in December 1987.
-Under DO ownership, the RV began to interchange with the nearby Statin Island Railway of Staten Island, New York, via trackage rights over Conrail and NJ Transit in Cranford, and Staten Island crews became assigned to operate the RV.
+Under DO ownership, the RV began to interchange with the nearby Staten Island Railway of Staten Island, New York, via trackage rights over Conrail and NJ Transit in Cranford, and Staten Island crews became assigned to operate the RV.

 In 1989, Nos.
 16 and 17 were transferred from the RV to Binghamton, New York, and they were replaced with Staten Island No. 120, an Ex-Chesapeake and Ohio EMD SW9.
-Some light-weight locomotives from the New York, Susquehanna and Western Railway (NYS&W) were also transferred to the RV.
+Some lightweight locomotives from the New York, Susquehanna and Western Railway (NYS&W) were also transferred to the RV.
 In 1988, the RV moved their primary interchange to the former CNJ connection at Cranford, and they ripped up their unused LV connection.
 As DO continued to operate the RV, the RV's customers continued to abandon the railroad, and it involved the closure of Monsanto Corp. and the discontinuance of Jaeger Lumber, in 1991.
 In April 1992, DO ceased operations on both the RV and the Staten Island Railway, with the RV only having one remaining customer.
 In February 1995, DO sold the RV right-of-way to the state of New Jersey, for $6.4 million.